Digital Journalism: How Good Is It / The Next Generation

-In part one of two articles, "Digital Journalism: How Good Is It?"
-Micheal Massings discusses many different types of digital media.
-Here he evaluates and critiques digital media and how it is known today.
+In Michela Massings' article: "Digital Journalism: How Good Is It?" he discusses many different types of digital media, and evaluates and critiques how digital media is viewed today.

 This has also been seen in other first generation digital news sites in general.
 For example, Taking Points Memo offers almost the same mix of blogging, reworking content from other sources, news, and opinion pieces.
 The site is littered with a mix of ads and has a $50 annual subscriptions for access to extra features, yet also runs regular “longform” pieces as well.
 Massings mentions Andrew Sullivan, a famous blogger who feels as though ads were not only distracting but also “created incentives for page views over quality content.”